ddhartma/Spark-Machine-Learning/README.md

 	df = df.withColumn("NumTags", number_of_tags(df.Tags))
 	```
 	Check if **feature DescLength** correlates with **label NumTags**
 	In fact, with longer description there are more tags in the body.
-DescLength seems to be a good feature for a NumTags prediction
+DescLength seems to be a good feature for a NumTags prediction.
 	```
 	df.groupby("NumTags").agg(avg(col("DescLength"))).orderBy("NumTags").show()